Venue: Council Chamber

 3. Together we are Enfield

 The Mayor spoke about her show “Together We Are Enfield” which had taken place at Millfield Theatre on the previous evening.
 For the last few months she had been busy producing the show with Platinum Performing Arts.
-It had been a very successful evening, completely sold ... view the full minutes text for item 2.
+It had been a very successful evening, completely sold ... view the full minutes text for item 2. |

-The minutes of the meeting held on 30 January 2019 were confirmed as a correct record.
+Minutes of the meeting held on 30 January 2019 PDF 243 KB To receive and agree the minutes of the meeting held on 30 January 2019.
+Minutes: The minutes of the meeting held on 30 January 2019 were confirmed as a correct record. |

-Apologies for absence were received from Councillors Aydin, Eren, Hayward, Hockney and Uddin and for lateness from Councillor Elif Erbil.
+Apologies Minutes: Apologies for absence were received from Councillors Aydin, Eren, Hayward, Hockney and Uddin and for lateness from Councillor Elif Erbil. |

-Before inviting members to declare any interests, the Mayor asked Jeremy Chambers (Director Law and Governance) to make a short statement on the declaration of interests’ requirements, in relation to agenda item 6 (Budget Report 2019/20 and Medium-Term Financial Plan).
+Declaration of Interests Members of the Council are invited to identify any disclosable pecuniary, other pecuniary or non pecuniary interests relating to items on the agenda.
+Minutes: Before inviting members to declare any interests, the Mayor asked Jeremy Chambers (Director Law and Governance) to make a short statement on the declaration of interests’ requirements, in relation to agenda item 6 (Budget Report 2019/20 and Medium-Term Financial Plan).

 NOTED